Southern Regional Police raising funds for K-9

 Newberry Township Police had a K-9, Tazer, but he was put down last month after he was diagnosed with bone cancer.
 He was 8.

-In addition to the GoFundMe, private checks may be made out to the department and sent to 47 E. High St. in New Freedom.
+In addition to donations through GoFundMe, private checks may be made out to the department and sent to 47 E. High St. in New Freedom.